-3.4 Children missing education
+3.4 Children missing (or absent from) education

-- 3.4.1 Children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+- 3.4.1 Children going missing, (or being absent from education) particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 School attendance registers are carefully monitored to identify any trends.
-Action should be taken in accordance with this policy if any absence of a pupil from the School gives rise to a concern about her welfare. - 3.4.2 Where reasonably possible the School will hold more than one emergency contact for each pupil. - 3.4.3 The School shall inform the local authority of any pupil who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended). - 3.4.4 This will assist the local authority to: - (a) fulfil its duty to identify children of compulsory school age who are missing from education; and - (b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation. - 3.4.5 The School shall inform the local authority of any pupil who: - (a) fails to attend School regularly; or - (b) has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).
+Action should be taken in accordance with this policy if any absence of a pupil from the School gives rise to a concern about her welfare. - 3.4.2 The school recognises the wellbeing and safeguarding risk that being missing from, or absent from education can create /suggest and will work with families to ensure consistent attendance (see attendance policy for full details). - 3.4.3 The School will hold more than one emergency contact for each pupil. - 3.4.4 The School shall inform the local authority of any pupil who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended). - 3.4.5 This will assist the local authority to: - (a) fulfil its duty to identify children of compulsory school age who are missing from education; and - (b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation. - 3.4.6 The School shall inform the local authority of any pupil who: - (a) fails to attend School regularly; or - (b) has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).